pgadmin-org/pgadmin4/docs/en_US/column_dialog.rst

   for the column.
 Compression is supported only for variable-width data types, and is used only when the column's storage mode is main or extended.
 This option is available from v14 and above.
+* Use the drop-down listbox next to *Storage* to set the storage mode for the column.
+This option is available from v16 and above.

 Click the *Constraints* tab to continue.